Standard on Animal Transport and Biosecurity

 2. Animals, carcasses, and other items identifiable to the public as animal research related materials must remain completely covered at all times when not inside an animal housing facility or laboratory designated for animal work.

 3. It is essential to maintain the animals’ health status by avoiding exposure to pathogens, preventing injury, and reducing stressors (e.g., temperature extremes, noise).
-Any animal that escapes from its cage or is dropped while outside the facility must be reported to DCM and Environment Health and Safety (EHS) to determine the appropriate actions required (see below).
+Any animal that escapes from its cage or is dropped while outside the facility must be reported to DCM and Environment Health and Safety (EHS) immediately to determine the appropriate actions required (see below).

 4. Transport of animals must be done in a timely manner and animals should not remain in the transport containers for more than 20 minutes.
 Note that rats cannot be maintained in closed cages after removal from the ventilation system for more than 60 minutes, whereas mice can be maintained for approximately 6 hours.
 (For rodents other than rats & mice, consult DCM on the appropriate time and transport container.)